introlab/opentera/docs/Deployment.md

 # Deployment Notes

 [Docker Compose](deployment/DeployWithDockerCompose.md) deployment is recommended to start using OpenTera Server for development and tests.
+[Native installation with Linux](deployment/DeployWithLinuxNative.md) is also possible but requires mor knowledge of Linux systems and related tools.